Adelaide Film Festival Investment Fund: Museum of Modern Art (MoMA)

 In 2011, the Museum of Modern Art in New York City hosted a week-long festival of Adelaide Film Festival Investment Fund films (from 7 to 13 April 2011).
-The MoMA week was a salute to the Adelaide Film Festival and the Adelaide Film Festival Investment Fund, "a testament to its vision and success in realising some of the most unique, creative, interesting, challenging and entertaining Australian films of the recent past."

 The program included Look Both Ways, Ten Canoes, Samson and Delilah, Stunt Love, Boxing Day, Last Ride, My Year Without Sex and Mrs. Carey’s Concert.

 Hive Production FUND + LAB

 In 2011, the Australian Broadcasting Corporation TV Arts & Entertainment and the Adelaide Film Festival joined forces to create the Hive Production Fund.
 The inaugural FUND supported the projects The Boy Castaways by Michael Kantor, I Want to Dance Better at Parties by Matthew Bate, and Tender by Lynette Wallworth.

 The LAB is run in partnership between the Australia Council for the Arts, Screen Australia, ABC Arts and South Australian Film Corporation.
 A unique workshop environment, it fosters new opportunities for artists working in theatre, art, dance and other non-cinematic fields to collaborate with traditional screen practitioners.
 The LAB encourages art form cross-pollination – between practitioners, and between processes and creative approaches.
-The third and final LAB will run during the 2015 Adelaide Film Festival.
+The third and final LAB was scheduled to run during the 2015 Adelaide Film Festival.

 Sundance Institute

 Adelaide Film Festival Investment Fund collaborates with Sundance Institute’s New Frontier program to identify potential opportunities for Australian artists and filmmakers to present new media work at future editions of the Sundance Film Festival.

 New Frontier at Sundance Institute is a dynamic initiative intended to identify and foster independent artists working at the convergence of film, art, media, live performance, music and technology.

-Since 2007, the New Frontier exhibition at the Sundance Film Festival has provided the highest level of curation in the emerging field, incorporating fiction, non-fiction and hybrid projects to showcase transmedia storytelling, multi-media installations, performances and films.
-It has a long presentation association of Australian work, including Lynette Wallworth’s Evolution of Fearlessness and Coral: Rekindling Venus; Matthew Bate’s Shut Up Little Man!; and Closer Productions’ My 52 Tuesdays project.
+Since 2007, the New Frontier exhibition at the Sundance Film Festival has provided fiction, non-fiction and hybrid projects to showcase transmedia storytelling, multi-media installations, performances and films.
+It has a long presentation association of Australian work, including Lynette Wallworth’s Evolution of Fearlessness; Matthew Bate’s Sam Klemke's Time Machine; and Closer Productions’ My 52 Tuesdays project.